kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 		# Run the code several times.

-	The square root of variance, called the :index:`standard deviation` is a more useful measure of spread to engineers: it is easier to visualize on a histogram and has the advantage of being in the same units of the variable.
+	The square root of variance, called the :index:`standard deviation` is a more useful measure of spread: it is easier to visualize on a histogram and has the advantage of being in the same units of measurement as the variable itself.

+**Degrees of freedom**

-	**Degrees of freedom**: The denominator in the sample variance calculation, :math:`n-1`, is called the degrees of freedom.
+	The denominator in the sample variance calculation, :math:`n-1`, is called the :index:`degrees of freedom`.
 We have one fewer than :math:`n` degrees of freedom, because there is a constraint that the sum of the deviations around :math:`\overline{x}` must add up to zero.
 This constraint is from the definition of the mean.
 However, if we knew what the sample mean was without having to estimate it, then we could subtract each :math:`x_i` from that value, and our degrees of freedom would be :math:`n`.

 **Outliers**

 	.. youtube:: https://www.youtube.com/watch?v=GlVNclR6UVo&list=PLHUnYbefLmeOPRuT1sukKmRyOVd4WSxJE&index=7

 	Outliers are hard to define precisely, but an acceptable definition is that an :index:`outlier` is a point that is unusual, given the context of the surrounding data.
+Another definition which is less useful, but nevertheless points out the problem of concretely defining what an outlier is, is this: "*An outlier - I know it when I see it!*"

-The following 2 sequences of numbers show the number 4024 that appears in the first sequence, has become an outlier in the second sequence.
+	The following 2 sequences of numbers show the number **4024** that appears in the first sequence, has become an outlier in the second sequence.
 It is an outlier based on the surrounding context.

 	* 4024, 5152, 2314, 6360, 4915, 9552, 2415, 6402, 6261
 	* 4, 61, 12, 64, 4024, 52, -8, 67, 104, 24

-..
-TODO: add a multivariate outlier illustration here

 .. _univariate-median: